Methodology

 Governance Type

-Where authority for AI regulation sits — concentrated in a single body vs. distributed across agencies, sectors, and levels of government.
+Where authority for AI regulation sits: concentrated in a single body vs. distributed across agencies, sectors, and levels of government.
+Descriptive, not a quality scale: a 1 here means highly centralized, not bad; a 5 means highly distributed, not good.
+This dimension does not enter the maturity index.

 1